AvNeEsH71-iam/AvNeEsH71-iam/README.md

 ## About Me

 I'm a 3rd year BSMS student majoring in **Physics** with a **Data Science minor** at the Indian Institute of Science Education and Research (IISER) Mohali.
-I work at the intersection of computational physics and biophysics — running molecular dynamics simulations to understand soft matter and biological membranes.
+I work at the intersection of computational physics and biophysics and running molecular dynamics simulations to understand soft matter and biological membranes.

 Currently a **Research Intern at the Soft Matter Biophysics Lab, IISERM** and an active contributor to the **NMRLipids** databank
 .